 Configure the peer’s reference identifier on the TOE (per the administrative guidance) to match the CN without the ‘\0’ and verify that IKE authentication fails.

-Test 4: (conditional) For each SAN/identifier type combination selected, the evaluator shall:
+Test 4: [conditional] For each SAN/identifier type combination selected, the evaluator shall:

 Create a valid certificate with an incorrect identifier in the SAN.
 The evaluator shall configure a string representation of the correct identifier in the DN.
 If the TOE prioritizes CN checking over SAN (through explicit specification of the field when specifying the reference identifier or prioritization rules) for the same identifier type, the addition/modification shall be to any non-CN field of the DN.
 Otherwise, the addition/modification shall be to the CN.